When bicycle accidents occur, at least one person says they “didn’t see” the other. Riding at night without lights only compounds the problem.

 Nevertheless, The Bicycle Study, a 1990’s study approved by the United States Consumer Product Safety Commission, revealed that riding in the dark adds considerably to the risk of cycling casualties.
 They discovered that 47% of all cycling deaths transpired between 6 p.m. and 5:59 a.m.
 However, approximately only 12.4% of all bike riders questioned rode at night.

 Why is there such a lopsided amount of cycling deaths and injuries at night?
-More than likely, there are several key reasons.
+More than likely, there are several vital reasons.

 - More motorists drive recklessly at night due to drowsiness, intoxication, or inattentiveness.

 - The need for front headlights is crucial.
-These lights allow you to ride safely by being able to be forewarned of hazards that may be approaching.
+These lights allow you to ride safely by being forewarned of hazards that may be approaching.

 - Motorists have difficulty seeing bicyclists at night.
 This is why having adequate bicycle lighting is crucial.
-Too many cyclists, perhaps most, have no lights, have insufficient lights, or use them incorrectly.
+Too many cyclists, perhaps most, have no lights, have insufficient lights, or misuse them.
 Moreover, if you are in the market for lights, especially for off-road cycling, you need something powerful that can light-up dark trails in woods plagued by rocks, roots, and other obstructions.
-It has been debated that cyclists with lights can be more visible during the nighttime hours than cyclist can during the day without lights.
+It has been debated that cyclists with lights can be more visible during the nighttime hours than a cyclist can during the day without lights.